National shrine

 The Basilica of the National Shrine of the Assumption of the Blessed Virgin Mary, located in Baltimore, Maryland.

-A national shrine is a Catholic church or other sacred place which has met certain requirements and is given this honor by the national episcopal conference to recognize the church's special cultural, historical, and religious significance.
+A national shrine is a Catholic church or other sacred place that has met certain requirements and is given this honor by the national episcopal conference to recognize the church's special cultural, historical, and religious significance.

 Process

 For a church to receive the status of a national shrine involves a number of steps and certifications.
 It must first be designated as a diocesan (or archdiocesan) shrine, an honor conferred by the local bishop or archbishop.
 To be designated as a shrine, the subject church must be a place "to which numerous members of the faithful make pilgrimage for a special reason of piety."
 It must exceed other churches in terms of worship, Christian formation, and social services.
 When these requirements are met, the parish petitions the (arch)bishop to canonically elevate the church.

 When devotion has grown, the (arch)diocesan shrine may petition the national Conference of Catholic Bishops.
 Evaluation by the nation's (arch)bishops involves considerations including canon law, liturgy, and doctrine.

 Declaration of an international shrine is conferred by the Holy See similar to basilicas.